Rokutann/nalist.el/README.md

 ### nalist-map `(function nalist)`

-Call FUNCTION for all entries in NALIST.
+Call FUNCTION for all pairs in NALIST.

 FUNCTION is called with two arguments, KEY and VALUE.
 ‘nalist-map’ always returns nil.